Daring-Crypto-Ventures/DCV-policy/Terms of Service/hodl-totals/EN-Terms-of-Service.md

 Furthermore, any comments, ideas and/or reports about the Service that you provide to us, whether in written or electronic form (“Feedback”), shall be considered our proprietary and confidential information, and you hereby irrevocably transfer and assign to us all intellectual property rights embodied in or arising in connection with such Feedback, and any other rights or claims that you may have with respect to any such Feedback.

 ## Access, scopes, permissions and authorization
-When using any of our web apps and add-ons Scripts, hosted on Google Apps servers, you would be asked for authorization to access several services running on your Google account,  as shown below.
+When using any of our web apps and add-ons Scripts, hosted on Google Apps servers, you will be asked for authorization to access several services running on your Google account, as shown below.

-### About the purpose and actual use of each of these scopes.
+### About the purpose and actual use of each of these scopes
-Depending on the Script you are using, you might just have to authorize just some of these scopes
+Depending on the script you are using, you might have to authorize just some of these scopes

 * **View and manage documents that this application has been installed in:**
    * For the script to read and write data found only in the documents you install and use with the script.